Meet the CRISPR pioneers who are making gene editing easy

 What is Onyx?

 The idea for Onyx came out of graduate research.
-Andrew Garst joined Ryan T. Gil’s Lab at Colorado University as a postdoc in 2012, hoping to embed himself in the CRISPR craze.
+Andrew Garst joined Ryan T. Gill’s Lab at University of Colorado as a postdoc in 2012, hoping to embed himself in the CRISPR craze.
 He spent two years banging his head against a wall trying to figure out a way to scale gene editing with CRISPR Cas-9.

 “Getting it to work for more than 10,000 sites across the genome was a real technical challenge that my lab and many other very prestigious labs were working on at the time,” he says.
 CRISPR Cas-9 made editing genes dramatically easier than it had been, but Garst wanted to be able to do more.

 In October 2014, while on a retreat at Chautauqua State Park, a lush wildland near Boulder, Colorado, Garst was looking over slides from a colleague’s project.
-The goal was to integrate genes into E coli that would make it produce isobutanol, an alcohol frequently used in manufacturing processes.
+The goal was to integrate genes into E. coli that would make it produce isobutanol, an alcohol frequently used in manufacturing processes.
 The experiment seemed to be working.

 As Garst looked at the slides, he made a broader realization.
-Instead of bombarding the cell with multiple sets of instructions carried on different RNA strands, he could synthesize the changes he wanted before inserting them into the cell, leading to a more highly efficient integration.
+Through engineering E. coli to produce isobutanol he realized that instead of bombarding cells with separate editing tools and instructions, he could synthesize all the changes he wanted into a single package before inserting them into a cell, leading to more efficient integration.
 This epiphany could make CRISPR useful at a much larger scale.

 Two years later, he published a paper detailing a way to use CRISPR to introduce as many as 500,000 changes to the structure of a genome at the same time.
 His design made these changes trackable.
 The paper also included computer code to help researchers reverse engineer the genetic coding in order to get a cell to do what they wanted it to do.
 The technique was called CREATE, which is shorthand for CRISPR-enabled Trackable Genome Engineering Using Homologous Recombination.